-The National Park Service monitors deferred maintenance in park units using the Facility Management Software System.
+The National Park Service monitors deferred maintenance in park units using a facility management tracking system.
 The National Park Service is striving to reduce the deferred maintenance backlog throughout the national park system by prioritizing and funding projects through various sources, including the Federal Lands Recreation Enhancement Act.
 The park updates information relating to the condition and importance of its assets daily in the facility management tracking system.